jrief/django-shop-viveum/README.rst

 using Viveum (https://viveum.v-psp.com) as the shops payment service provider.
 It can be used for credit card and other kind of payments.

 Currently only payment methods are implemented, which do not require a PCI DSS certification (https://www.pcisecuritystandards.org/) for your shop.
-This means that your shop never "sees" the credit card numbers, and thus can not store and/or abuse it.
+This means that your shop never "sees" the credit card numbers, and thus can not store and in consequence abuse them.

 Installation
 ============